 We won’t announce winners live on Facebook but will share links to the winner’s page on BAFTA.org when certain categories have been announced.
 Avoid clicking the links if you don’t want to know the winners, click away if you’re curious!

 Winners will also be announced in real time on our Tumblr blog.
-The BAFTA Film Tumblr is not a safe zone for anyone keen to keep themselves in the dark!
+The BAFTA Television Tumblr is not a safe zone for anyone keen to keep themselves in the dark!
 Everyone else, go for your life and enjoy the updates.

 As winners are announced in real time, we’ll tweet details of which category has just been revealed with a link to our Tumblr post revealing the winner’s name/title.
 It won't be spoiler if you're scrolling our Twitter feed, only if you click the link.

 Why aren’t the Film and Television Awards ceremonies broadcast live?